alexskreen/AnimalShelterAPI/README.md

 * ``dotnet run`` or ``dotnet watch run``

 _To view/edit the source code of this application, open the contents of the AnimalShelterAPI.Solution directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the AnimalShelterMVC.Solution directory)._

+## To obtain your API Key:
+* Launch postman
+* Run a post request to http://localhost:5004/users/authenticate
+* Include your username and password
+* Your API key will appear in the "body" section

 ## Technologies Used